 Excellent Good Satisfactory Unsatisfactory

-Transport safety -
+Transport safety

 Transport suitability

-Provision of sheltered

-areas for hot and wet weather
+Provision of sheltered areas for hot and wet weather

-Provision of storage

-areas for bags and/or
+Provision of storage areas for bags and/or equipment

-equipment Provision of equipment for
+Provision of equipment for play

-play

-Safety of equipment/

-Location of first aid and
+Safety of equipment/ Location of first aid and phone facilities

-phone facilities

-Suitability of environment

-such as lighting, noise,

-crowds, set up
+Suitability of environment such as lighting, noise, crowds, set up

 Provision of toilet facilities

-Food/drink facilities

-(BBQ, kiosk, drink taps)
+Food/drink facilities (BBQ, kiosk, drink taps)

-Facilities for people with
+Facilities for people with disabilities

-disabilities

 Management and staff of venue

 Supervision

 Staff interactions with children

 Children's level of interest/enjoyment

 Suitability to a range of abilities

 Cultural/linguistic relevance

 Age group most interested 4-6 7-8 9-10 11-12

-dentify and explain the leanin g outcomes me t by the childre n attending this excu ursion.
+Identify and explain the leanin g outcomes met b by the children attending this excurs ion.

-Would you make any changes to the excursio n?
+Would you make any changes to the excursion? ?

-Would you recommend this ex ccursion in the fu uture?
+Would you recommend this excursion in the future?
 Yes No

-Educator name: 0 ign: Date:
+Educator name: O:~ n.
+Data

-3.6 Transport for Excursions Policy
+3.6 Transport of Children Other Than Excursions